diemontufar/SentimentAnalyser/indexer/README.md

 - - - -

-This module is related to the Elasticsearch idexing process.
-Prior to the index creation, it is necessary to permorm two main configurations:
+This module is related to the Elasticsearch indexing process.
+Prior to the index creation, it is necessary to perform two main configurations:

 1. Configure Mappings
 2. Create Index